ballerina-attic/resiliency-circuit-breaker/README.md

 #### inventory_service.bal
-The inventory management service is a simple web service which is used to mock inventory management.
-This service will send the following JSON message to any request.
+The inventory management service is a simple web service that is used to mock inventory management.
+This service sends the following JSON message to any request.
 ```json
 {"Status":"Order Available in Inventory",   "items":"requested items list"}
 ```
-Please find the implementation of the inventory management service in `resiliency-circuit-breaker/inventoryServices/inventory_service.bal`
+Please find the implementation of the inventory management service in [resiliency-circuit-breaker/inventoryServices/inventory_service.bal](/inventoryServices/inventory_service.bal)

 ## <a name="testing"></a> Testing